abouchama/camel-springboot-rest-ose/README.md

 To list all the running pods:

     oc get pods

-### Use case: Zero Downtime - Hot Reload of your Camel microservice

 To invoke the Rest endpoint of your camel microserice every 1 second: